KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 ### How to perform dictation in a keyboard extension

 You can use a ``KeyboardDictationService`` to perform dictation in keyboard extensions, where microphone access isn't available.

-Keyboard dictation should open the app and make it start dictation, then write the dictated text to shared storage and return to the keyboard to let it process the result.
+While in-app dictation works right away, keyboard dictation must open the app to start dictation, then write the dictated text to shared storage and return to the keyboard to let it process the result.

 This can be tricky to set up, but KeyboardKit Pro lets you configure this in a few simple steps.